20 No Headboard Ideas to Transform Your Bedroom

 How to Achieve It: Choose shelves made from materials like reclaimed wood, metal, or glass to suit your decor style.
 Mount the shelves directly on the wall behind your bed, ensuring they are securely fastened.
 Install one long shelf or a series of smaller ones, depending on the wall space and desired effect.

-QEEIG Bathroom Floating Shelves for Wall 16 x 7 inch Wall Mounted Shelf Over Toilet Farmhouse Decor Small Set of 2, Rustic Brown (008-40BN)
+QEEIG Bathroom Floating Shelves for Wall - 15.7' Wall Mounted Shelf Over Toilet Farmhouse Home Decor Display Bookshelf Small 15.7 x 6.7 inch Set of 2, Rustic Brown (008-40BN)

 Styling Tips: Decorate the shelves with a mix of functional and decorative items.
 Add small potted plants, framed photos, or a clock for personalization.
 Use books, candles, or art pieces to add height and texture.
 LED strip lighting underneath the shelves can add warmth and a cozy glow.